profbrandon/tectonics-2/etc/ideas.md

           + Tuff
         - Igneous (Hardly erosive)
           + Basalt
-            - Low viscosity
+            * Low viscosity
-            - Flows over a larger area, building shield volcanoes
+            * Flows over a larger area, building shield volcanoes
           + Andesite
-            - Medium viscosity
+            * Medium viscosity
-            - Flows over a small area, building stratovolcanoes
+            * Flows over a small area, building stratovolcanoes
-            - Also produces smaller tephra deposits
+            * Also produces smaller tephra deposits
           + Rhyolite
-            - High viscosity
+            * High viscosity
-            - Explodes, creating calderas and depositing tephra
+            * Explodes, creating calderas and depositing tephra
         - Metamorphic (Moderately erosive)
+          + While there are many types of metamorphic rock, it might make sense to treat them as one type of rock
+          + The conversion from normal rock to metamorphic should depend on a compression factor and it should preserve some aspects of the parent rock
+          + Maybe this should just be a boolean?
     + Could potentially contain layers
       * Should this model the "floating" of the crust on the mantle, if so, the oceans will need to be dealt with in a similar manner
   - Maybe fertility?
 As in how much nutrients are present in the rock (which derived soils inherit)